How to Petition for Superior Court Review: Administrative Decision Relating to Public Benefits

 To serve the Office of the Attorney General and any other parties, send a copy of the Petition for Review by regular mail.
-You may serve the Office of the Attorney General by hand delivery to: Office of the Attorney General, 7141 Cleanwater Dr. SW, Tumwater, WA 98504.
+You can also serve the Office of the Attorney General by hand delivery to Office of the Attorney General, 7141 Cleanwater Dr. SW, Tumwater, WA 98504.

 Office of the Attorney General

 Keep the Post Office's proof that you mailed the envelope.

 You must file and serve your Petition for Review of an Administrative Order within thirty days of the date on the final administrative order.

 *No matter how you serve, DSHS or HCA and the Attorney General must get the petition by the deadline.

 Keep the final copy of the Petition for yourself.

 Save the post office receipt(s) showing delivery.
 They are proof of any documents you serve by mail.
 For any hand-delivered documents, the person who served them must sign a "Declaration of Personal Service."
 That form is in this packet.